Overseas Chinese: After World War II

+Multiple Chinatowns in Manhattan, Queens, and Brooklyn are thriving as traditionally urban enclaves, as large-scale Chinese immigration continues into New York.
+The New York metropolitan area contains the largest ethnic Chinese population outside of Asia, comprising an estimated 893,697 uniracial individuals as of 2017.
+An estimated 15,000 to 30,000 Chinese live in Austria.

 More recent Chinese presences have developed in Europe, where they number well over 1 million, and in Russia, they number over 200,000, concentrated in the Russian Far East.
 Russia's main Pacific port and naval base of Vladivostok, once closed to foreigners and belonged to China until the late 19th century, As of 2010 bristles with Chinese markets, restaurants and trade houses.
 A growing Chinese community in Germany consists of around 76,000 people As of 2010.
-An estimated 15,000 to 30,000 Chinese live in Austria.

 Experience

 Thai Chinese in the past set up small enterprises such as street vending to eke out a living.

 Commercial success

 Chinese emigrants are estimated to control US$2 trillion in liquid assets and have considerable amounts of wealth to stimulate economic power in China.
 The Chinese business community of Southeast Asia, known as the bamboo network, has a prominent role in the region's private sectors.

 In Europe, North America and Oceania, occupations are diverse and impossible to generalize; ranging from catering to significant ranks in medicine, the arts and academia.

 Overseas Chinese often send remittances back home to family members to help better them financially and socioeconomically.
 China ranks second after India of top remittance-receiving countries in 2018 with over US$67 billion sent.